These workshops are mostly facilitated by employers, take place in classrooms, and contain hands-on practice.

 This workshop will touch on the key elements associated with making a positive first impression.
 Topics will include body language, professional attire, business etiquette, written correspondence, and effective networking conversations.
 The session will also provide advice on creating a solid elevator pitch and maximizing the first few minutes of your future interviews.

-Job Search for International Students
+Working in Canada: Job Search for International Students

 Job searching is a difficult task and can be even more challenging for someone that is not from Canada.
 This workshop for international students highlights the nuances of the job search and recruitment process in Canada.